GSA/digitalgov.gov/content/resources/bilingual-glossaries-dictionaries-style-guides.md

 ---
-url: /resources/spanish-language-style-guide-and-glossaries/
+url: /resources/bilingual-glossaries-dictionaries-style-guides/
 date: 2014-06-11 9:55:09 -0400
-title: 'Spanish Language Style Guides and Glossaries'
+title: 'Bilingual Glossaries, Dictionaries, And Style Guides'
-summary: 'Spanish Language Style Guides are resources for government employees, translators, and communications professionals who work with the government that contains information on grammar and style issues, and glossaries to standardize the use of Spanish across government.'
+summary: 'Multilingual resources for government employees, translators, and communications professionals who work with the government that contains information on grammar and style issues, glossaries, and dictionaries to standardize the use of various languages across government.'
 type: guide
 deck: 'Governmentwide resources to make communicating government information to multilingual audiences easier and more consistent.'
 authors: